samuelroiz/samuelroiz/README.md

 		<a href="https://games.crossfit.com/athlete/558853"><img width="35%" align="right" src="https://github.com/samuelroiz/samuelroiz.github.io/blob/main/images_for_readme/snatch_all_day_gif.gif?raw=true"></a>
 		<p align="left"> &emsp; I began my CrossFit career in 2009 at the Cave located in <b>Northern California</b>.
 In my early years, I took courses in gymnastics and parkour before joining the CrossFit community.

 &emsp; After years of training as an athlete, I earned my CrossFit <b>Level 1 Certification</b> in 2016, with a specialization in <b>Olympic Weightlifting</b>, and began my coaching career.
 I have been a member of the CrossFit community since the beginning of CrossFit and my passion for fitness drives me to continue inspiring members to achieve their gym goals.
-Through my years of experience and training, I continue to share his knowledge and expertise with our hearing and non-hearing members as he is also proficient in <b>American Sign Language</b>.
+Through my years of experience and training, I continue to share my knowledge and expertise with our hearing and non-hearing members as I is also proficient in <b>American Sign Language</b>.
 <br>
 <br>
 <br>